-Templates are available for almost all Workable users, but must be added by Super Admins.
+Templates are available for almost all Workable users but must be added by Admin users.

 - Interview Questions: These sets of questions can be added to pipeline stages.
 They guide interviewers and expand the evaluation form.
 A common interview question template might be called "Phone Screen Questionnaire" and include items that the screener should talk about with candidates at that stage.

 - Communication (Email / Text): Add common types of message templates like "Thanks for applying" or "Disqualification".
 Communication templates are also incorporated into Automated Actions.
 If you want to automate an email you'll need to add it as a template first.